caiks/WBOT02/README.md

 ##### Multi-level models

 Before going on to consider random centre *multi-level models*, let us first develop a mode that does not require a centre to be chosen in order to allow offline processing.
 We can do this by selecting random locations, as in modes 1 to 3 and 9.
 In *model* 66, [above](#model066), we tested the effect of multiple scales in mode 9 where the frames are selected at random but subject to minimum entropy and uniqueness.
-We found that the *alignments* have been diluted slightly by the multi-scale, but otherwise it looked very much like *models* 52, 53 and 64.
+We found that the *alignments* have been diluted slightly by the multi-scale, but otherwise the *model* looked very much like *models* 52, 53 and 64.
 That is, the growth is low compared to scanning modes and the multiplier is very high.

 In order to detect features, however, we would like to retain the longer paths of scanning modes 4 to 8 by doing local scans for hotspots.
 In 'randomised scanned actual-potential' mode (10), for each *event* a centre is chosen at random and then a local scan of one tile around the centre is done to find the highest actual-potential *likelihood*.
 The active is non-cumulative in these experiments, so the scan is ordered by path length and then active *slice size*.
 The frames are checked for minimum entropy and uniqueness before being added as *events*.